bohendo/blog-content/productivity/agile-results.md

-# Getting Results the Agile Way

-##### by Bo Henderson  --  published July 2015
+##### by Bo Henderson  --  Originally published July 2015

-[Getting Results the Agile Way by J.D Meier](http://gettingresults.com/wiki/Main_Page) is not nearly as popular as GTD but, of the 110 amazon reviews, the vast majority are positive.
-It is a fundamentally different book than GTD which means these two systems can work together rather than having to commit to one or the other.
+[Getting Results the Agile Way by J.D Meier](http://gettingresults.com/wiki/Main_Page) is not nearly as popular as GTD but it's a fundamentally different book which means these two systems can work together rather than having pulling you in opposite directions.
 The good advice given in *Getting Results the Agile Way* is *really* good advice; the only problem is that the good advice is repeated ad nauseam.
 I'll spare you the repetition and succinctly summarize what this book has to offer.

 ## *10 Key Principals*